google/koladata/docs/api_reference.md

     to make it possible to style with CSS and interpret interactions with JS.
   max_str_len: Maximum length of repr string to show for text and
     bytes if non negative.
+  max_expr_quote_len: Maximum length of repr string to show for expr quotes
+    if non negative.
   show_attributes: When true, show the attributes of the entity/object in non
     DataItem DataSlice.
   show_databag_id: When true, the repr will show the databag id.